 The Sainsbury's School Games is a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.

-The Games are made up of three levels of activity: competition in schools, between schools, at county/area level and a national event for the most talented young people in the UK:
+The Games are made up of three levels of activity: competition in schools, between schools, and at a county/area level:

 • Intra-school (Level 1) - sporting competition for all students in school through intra-school competition

 • Inter-school (Level 2) - individuals and teams are selected to represent their schools in local inter-school competitions

 • Sainsbury's School Games Festivals (Level 3) – the county/area will stage multi-sport Sainsbury's School Games Festivals as a culmination of year-round school sport competition